webfactory/test-doctrine-postload-event-loading-reference/README.md

 ### "Lazy Ghost Object" using Symfony's VarExporter\LazyGhostTrait (doctrine 3.x default)

+> [!NOTE]
+> The problem found here has been fixed in https://github.com/doctrine/orm/commit/a2d510c6f418af51ae5679e1f649a9d501598bef!
+> The fix is available in current versions of doctrine/orm 3 and 2.
+Current versions behave like [PHP 8.4 Native lazy objects](#php-84-native-lazy-objects-requires-php-84-and-doctrineorm-3x-and-config-enablenativelazyobjectstrue).

-Proxies will be initialised only when accessing mapped properties.
+In older versions of Doctrine 2 and 3, proxies will be initialised only when accessing mapped properties.
 This could become a problem if you want to initialise an unmapped property via the PostLoad event.

 See https://github.com/doctrine/DoctrineBundle/issues/1651#issuecomment-1684297751